 - 4.6.1.
-The Adjudicator appointed under these Rules will produce a written decision on the complaint ("the Decision") by considering the information received from the Parties, and those laws, regulations, codes of practice, contracts and guidance documents that the Adjudicator considers to be relevant.
+The Adjudicator appointed under these Rules will produce a written decision on the complaint ("the Decision") by considering the information received from the Parties, any relevant laws, regulations, contracts and any applicable guidance.
 The Decision will generally be issued within 30 working days of the Application being initially assessed as falling within the scope of the Service in line with Rule 4.1.1. - 4.6.2.
 The Decision will be set out in writing and will include full reasons for the outcome reached. - 4.6.3.
-Once CEDR receives the Decision from the Adjudicator, it will be sent to the Parties simultaneously. - 4.6.4.
-The Customer has 20 working days from the date on which the Decision is sent to them to notify CEDR whether they accept the Decision in full or reject it.
+Once POSTRS receives the Decision from the Adjudicator, it will be sent to the Parties simultaneously. - 4.6.4.
+The Customer has 20 working days from the date on which the Decision is sent to them to notify POSTRS whether they accept the Decision in full or reject it.
 Decisions cannot be accepted in part. - 4.6.5.
-If, during the timeframe set out at Rule 4.6.4, the Customer notifies CEDR that they accept the Decision in full, the Decision will become binding on the Parties.
-CEDR will notify the Company of this. - 4.6.6.
-If, during the timeframe set out at Rule 4.6.4, the Customer notifies CEDR that they reject the Decision or do not accept the Decision in full, or the Customer does not otherwise clearly notify CEDR that they accept the Decision in full, the Decision will not be binding on either of the Parties.
-CEDR will notify the Company of this. - 4.6.7.
-The Decision cannot be accepted once the timeframe set out at Rule 4.6.4 has expired. - 4.6.8.
+If, during the time period set out at Rule 4.6.4, the Customer notifies POSTRS that they accept the Decision in full, the Decision will become binding on the Parties.
+POSTRS will notify the Company of this. - 4.6.6.
+If, during the time period set out at Rule 4.6.4, the Customer notifies POSTRS that they reject the Decision or do not accept the Decision in full, or the Customer does not otherwise clearly notify POSTRS that they accept the Decision in full, the Decision will not be binding on either of the Parties.
+POSTRS will notify the Company of this. - 4.6.7.
+The Decision cannot be accepted once the time period set out at Rule 4.6.4 has expired. - 4.6.8.
 The Adjudicator's Decision is final.
 It cannot be reviewed or appealed.
-Any further comments, information and/or evidence received from the Parties after the Decision has been issued will not be considered.